 In 1954 President Dwight D. Eisenhower, former Supreme Allied Commander of World War II, signed legislation formally changing Armistice Day to Veterans Day.
 Eisenhower wrote, "[L]et us solemnly remember the sacrifices of all those who fought so valiantly, on the seas, in the air, and on foreign shores, to preserve our heritage of freedom, and let us re-consecrate ourselves to the task of promoting an enduring peace so that their efforts shall not have been in vain."

-It is worth remembering the words of Army Veteran Charles M. Province: “It is the Soldier, not the minister, who has given us freedom of religion.
+Regarding freedom, recall this observation from Army veteran Charles M. Province: "It is the Soldier, not the minister, who has given us freedom of religion.
 It is the Soldier, not the reporter, who has given us freedom of the press.
-It is the soldier, not the poet, who has given us freedom of speech.
-It is the soldier, not the campus organizer, who has given us the freedom to demonstrate.
+It is the Soldier, not the poet, who has given us freedom of speech.
+It is the Soldier, not the campus organizer, who has given us freedom to protest.
 It is the Soldier, not the lawyer, who has given us the right to a fair trial.
 It is the Soldier, not the politician, who has given us the right to vote.
-It is the Soldier who salutes the flag, who serves beneath the flag, and whose coffin is draped by the flag, who allows the protester to burn the flag.”
+It is the Soldier who salutes the flag, who serves beneath the flag, and whose coffin is draped by the flag, who allows the protester to burn the flag."

-Indeed, as President Ronald Reagan declared: "Peace fails when we forget what we stand for.
+President Reagan declared: "Peace fails when we forget what we stand for.
 It fails when we forget that our republic is based on firm principles, that with them we are the last best hope of man. ...
 Peace is only maintained and won by those who have clear eyes and brave minds.
 In memory of those who gave the last full measure of devotion, may our efforts to achieve lasting peace gain strength."